 Comic book conventions have been around for a long time.
 Vendors for comics, fan gear, and panels about everything comics come together.
 Many fans dress up as their favorite characters.
 Many fans travel across the country to attend conventions to meet their favorite celebrities, authors, and display their costume designs.

 Social Media platforms like Facebook and Instagram are great ways to connect.
 You can connect with people who follow certain celebrities, influencers, and other pages.
 Facebook has many groups you can join.
-If you are introverted like me, this way of connecting can help you avoid social anxiety.
-Make sure if you meet anyone online in real life, please do so in a public place that is safe, and never alone.
+If you are introverted like me, then this way of connecting can help you avoid social anxiety.
+Make sure if you meet anyone online in real life, then please do so in a public place that is safe and be sure you are never alone.

 Fan Events for Movies